 Fisher described a development operation that includes people around the United States, who are in "communities working one-on-one, having dinners having parlor meetings in people’s homes.
 We find a very effective tool for us is bringing in an educational resource from the program, maybe someone from Israel and having roundtable presentations in offices in certain industry sectors around lunches, breakfasts—trying to meet donors when and where it’s convenient for them."

 Some of these donors open their checkbook in a very big way.
 "We have individual donors who give us as much as $2.5 million dollars a year, lots of family foundations," Fisher said.
-In recent years, the Shimon ben Joseph Foundation, the Marcus Foundation, the Schusterman Family Foundation, the Steinhardt Foundation, the Jacobson Family Trust, and the Klarman Family Foundation have donated a million dollars and more.
+In recent years, the Shimon ben Joseph Foundation, the Marcus Foundation, the Schusterman Family Foundation, the Steinhardt Foundation, the one8 Foundation (formerly known as the Jacobson Family Foundation), and the Klarman Family Foundation have donated a million dollars and more.

 The biggest funder of all to Birthright Israel has been the foundation of Sheldon and Miriam Adelson, which has contributed over $200 million to the organization since 2009.